LexouDuck/libccc/README.md

 * _**memory**_: functions to manipulate memory directly (memcpy,memset,memchr,etc, but also extras like ptrarrlen,memdup,getbits)
 * _**string**_: functions to manipulate strings (strcpy,strchr,strsub,etc but also extras such as strformat,strsplit,strmap)
 * _**char**_: functions to handle ANSI/ASCII characters (islower,isalpha,toupper,etc)
-* _**math**_: common mathematical functions operating on floating-point numbers (the implementations in this lib are fast-approximate versions, though by default LIBFTCONFIG_FAST_APPROX_MATH is defined as 0, so the functions are actually simple wrappers over the builtin FPU math functions)
+* _**math**_: common mathematical functions operating on floating-point numbers (the implementations in this lib are fast-approximate versions, though by default LIBCONFIG_FAST_APPROX_MATH is defined as 0, so the functions are actually simple wrappers over the builtin FPU math functions)
 * _**time**_: functions for handling times/dates/timezones/timespecs (handling of timezones is different from the stdlib 'global variable' tzset call)
 * _**random**_: functions for simple pesudo-random number generation (many more functions than just the ISO rand/srand/rand_r functions)
 * _**io**_: functions for reading and writing (from/to terminal, or from/to file(s) - wrapper functions over `unistd.h` and `stdio.h`)